AD 432 - 3D MODELING AND VISUALIZATION - assignments

 • Models should be optimized with no holes, no non-manifold geometry, and correct normal directions.

-• Models should use Redshift materials, a Dome light with HDR, additional lights, and have a rendered final version (with Redshift) of the completed object.
+• Models should use Redshift materials, a Dome light with HDR, additional lights, and have renders of the final version (with Redshift) of the completed object.

 Parameters